wangz10/ModelGenerator/docs/docs/index.md

 while also scaling with hardware and integrating with larger data pipelines or research workflows.

-ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.
+AIDO.ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.

-## Who uses ModelGenerator?
+## Who uses AIDO.ModelGenerator?

 ### 🧬 Biologists
 * Intuitive one-command CLIs for in silico experiments